St. Peter's Lutheran Church

 - Heinrich Völker (1850-1919) and Maria Katharina Befus (1855-1892)

-This group of Volga Germans were the first in Oregon to join an established Lutheran denomination (the Missouri Synod).
+This group of Volga Germans was the first in Oregon to join an established Lutheran denomination (the Missouri Synod).

 Sources